István Kultsár

 István Kultsár (15 October 1900 – 9 March 1943) was a Hungarian long-distance runner, who was rated as one of the best Hungarian distance runners during the inter-war period.
 He competed in the men's 5000 metres at the 1924 Summer Olympics.

-He was the national champion in the 5,000 metres in 1924, and three years later, he won the 7.5km race.
-Overal, Kultsár was a six-time national champion in cross-country running during the 1920s and the 1930s.
+He was the national champion in the 5,000 metres in 1924, and three years later, he won the 7.5 km race.
+Overall, Kultsár was a six-time national champion in cross-country running during the 1920s and the 1930s.
 As well as competing in sport, he was a noted expert in the field and became a chief editor of Nemzeti Sport.